 Cirrus clouds

-Cirrus clouds are semi-transparent, wispy, and thin, making them often difficult to see with the naked eye.
-They are made up of numerous ice crystals and form at temperatures below approximately -38°C, where liquid water cannot exist under Earth's atmospheric conditions.
-In mid-latitudes, they can be found at elevations between 7 and 12 km, while in the tropics, they can extend to higher elevations (up to 18 km).
+Cirrus clouds are semi-transparent, wispy, and thin, which makes them difficult to see with the naked eye.
+Made up of numerous ice crystals, they form at temperatures below approximately -38°C, where liquid water cannot exist under Earth's atmospheric conditions.
+In mid-latitudes, cirrus clouds can be found at altitudes between 7 and 12 km, while in the tropics, they can extend higher up (until about 18 km).

-Cirrus clouds reflect only a portion of solar (visible) radiation.
-On the satellite picture, we can still clearly see the shape of the Nile delta under a layer of cirrus clouds.
-However, since they form at high altitudes and cold temperatures, they emit very little energy back into space.
-At the same time, they also trap longwave radiation, preventing it from escaping to space.
-Therefore, they have a greenhouse effect similar to that of carbon dioxide.
-This means that, on average, they contribute to warming the climate unlike other cloud types.
+In the satellite image on the right, the shape of the Nile Delta is clearly visible under a layer of cirrus clouds.
+However, since they form at high altitudes and at cold temperatures, they emit very little energy back into space.
+At the same time, they trap longwave radiation, preventing it from escaping into space.
+Therefore, cirrus clouds have a greenhouse effect similar to that of carbon dioxide.
+This means that, on average, they contribute to global warming, unlike other cloud types.

 Terra satellite, NASA